Cyril Lomax: Second World War

-In March 1943, Lomax travelled to India to take command of 26th Indian Infantry Division.
-He was immediately ordered to the Arakan to replace Major-General Lloyd who had incurred the Army commander's displeasure (Noel Irwin).
-Part of the problem had been that after an encouraging start the campaign had gone into reverse and Irwin had committed more and more brigades until Lloyd's divisional headquarters had ended up with nine brigades under command, far too many to control effectively.
-Finally Irwin introduced Indian XV Corps HQ under William Slim to take control.
+In March 1943, Lomax travelled to India to take command of the 26th Indian Infantry Division.
+He was immediately ordered to the Arakan to replace Major-General Wilfrid Lewis Lloyd who had incurred the displeasure of his superior, Lieutenant-General Noel Irwin, commanding Eastern Command.
+Part of the problem had been that, after an encouraging start, the campaign had gone into reverse and Irwin had committed more and more brigades until Lloyd's divisional headquarters had ended up with nine brigades under command, far too many to control effectively.
+Finally Irwin introduced Indian XV Corps headquarters under Lieutenant-General William "Bill" Slim to take control.
 By 8 May after heavy fighting the British were back to the point they had started at the previous December but the front had been stabilised.
 Slim later wrote of Lomax:

-In October 1943, Slim was made commander of Fourteenth Army and Lomax spent a month as an acting lieutenant general in charge of XV Corps pending the arrival of the new commander, Philip Christison.
-When the Japanese launched their HA-GO offensive in February 1944, Indian XV Corps had Indian 5th and 7th Infantry Divisions forward with 36th Infantry Division and Lomax's Indian 26th Infantry Division pulled back in reserve.
+In October 1943, Slim was made commander of the newly created Fourteenth Army and Lomax spent a month as an acting lieutenant general in charge of XV Corps pending the arrival of the new commander, Lieutenant-General Philip Christison.

+When the Japanese launched their HA-GO offensive in February 1944, Indian XV Corps had Indian 5th and 7th Infantry Divisions forward with the British 36th Infantry Division and Lomax's Indian 26th Infantry Division pulled back in reserve.
 The Japanese tactic was to infiltrate to cut off the forward divisions' line of supply and so force their capitulation.
-Army commander Slim had anticipated this and ordered that the forward divisions should fight where they stood and be supplied by air.
+The Fourteenth Army commander had anticipated this and ordered that the forward divisions should fight where they stood and be supplied by air.
 Meanwhile, the reserve divisions were to fight their way forward and so crush the Japanese between them.
-By mid March, the 26th Indian Division, with responsibility for the eastern half of the front, had linked up with 7th Indian Division.
+By mid March, the 26th Indian Division, with responsibility for the eastern half of the front, had linked up with the 7th Indian Division.
 Heavy fighting continued as XV Corps strove to take the important Maundaw-Buthidaung road.
 Finally, on 5 May, Lomax's division captured Point 551, the key hill, to seal the victory.
-Lomax's rank of Major-General was made substantive in December 1944.
+Lomax's rank of major-general was made substantive in December 1944.

 In January 1945, Lomax was given the task of capturing Ramree Island.
 After landing two brigades on the north end of the island on 21 and 22 January, they had fought their way south to Ramree town by 9 February and resistance ceased by 17 February.

-Having commanded his division for two years, Lomax was rested and saw no further action before the war came to an end.
+Having by now commanded his division for almost two years, with much of the previous year spent fighting, Lomax was rested and saw no further action before the war came to an end.